barumau/pandunia/france/pandunia-france.md

 ## A

 a - a (dans, en, chez)
-a danke de - grâce à
 a ke - où
 a line - en ligne
+a long - loin
+a longe dure - longtemps
 a vere - vraiment
+a xukre de - grâce à
 abete - sapin
 able - pouvoir (être capable; possible)
 • ablo - peut-être